-Owner of the World’s Largest Hello Kitty Collection is a Middle-Aged Man
+Owner Of The World’s Largest Hello Kitty Collection Is A Middle-Aged Man

 Future Plans

 Masao Gunji is thrilled that his passion and hard work over the years have led to such a great recognition from the Guinness Book of World Records.
 It is icing on the cake for he and his wife, who were simply happy to pursue their passion and have their friends and family enjoy the Hello Kitty tribute displayed in their home.
-Gunji feels grateful to everyone who helped him to achieve the Guinness record holder status and for now, he plans to just keep adding to his impressive collection whenever he can.
+Gunji feels grateful to everyone who helped him to achieve the Guinness record holder status, and for now, he plans to just keep adding to his impressive collection whenever he can.
 Wonder how long it’ll take him to reach 10,000 items?